Soehardjono Sastromihardjo: Early life and education

 Born on 29 July 1955, Soehardjono studied English literature with a specialization on America at the University of Indonesia.
 He received his bachelor's degree in 1982 with a dissertation on American utopian communities.
-Upon joining the foreign service, Soehardjono pursued master's degree in development studies at the University of East Anglia, which he completed in 1994.
+Upon joining the foreign service, Soehardjono pursued a master's degree in development studies at the University of East Anglia, which he completed in 1994.

 Career

 Soehardjono commenced his diplomatic career in 1984.
 According to a later interview, he was drawn to the diplomatic field primarily because he enjoyed traveling, viewing it as the best way to visit new places, serve his country, and expose his family to different cultures.
 He began his career as a vice consul in New York on 13 November 1987, serving until 1991.
 After serving in New York, Soehardjono was stationed in Cambodia as an international polling station officer during the 1993 Cambodian general election conducted by the United Nations Transitional Authority in Cambodia (UNTAC).
-On one occasion, Soehardjono was intercepted held at gunpoint by Khmer Rouge forces while he was in an UNTAC convoy in Kampong Cham.
-After he repeatedly shouted Indonesia, the guerilla forces lowered their guns and retreated.
+On one occasion, Soehardjono's UNTAC convoy was intercepted and he was held at gunpoint by Khmer Rouge forces in Kampong Cham.
+After he repeatedly shouted "Indonesia", the guerilla forces lowered their guns and retreated.